AquaticEcoDynamics/glm-py/docs/how_to/how-to-plots.md

 `LakePlotter` also provides two methods, `water_balance_components` and `heat_balance_components`, that plot multiple lines to the axes.
-Each line has its own "`param_dict`" parameter that, when set to `None`, removes the line from the plot.
-For example, the plot below turns off the local runoff, overflow, and snowfall lines while customising the rainfall line:
+Each line has its own `param_dict` parameter that, when set to `None`, removes the line from the plot.
+For example, the plot below turns off all but the rain and evaporation lines:

 ```python
 fig, ax = plt.subplots(figsize=(10, 5))